 It's also important to remember that both Baby and Mom will want coverage during your leave.
 Since the birth of a child is a qualifying life event, you do not need to worry about enrollment periods.

 It might also be worth exploring short and long-term disability and disability insurance you may have elected to take or are offered by your employer.
-Don’t get your hopes up, but it is important to ask the questions.
+Don’t get your hopes up, but it is essential to ask the questions.

 Steps to Prepare Financially for a New Baby